Connecting HubSpot

 • Contact and company objects (for relationship data)

-• API access (included with most paid HubSpot plans)
+• API access (included with most HubSpot plans)

 If you’re not sure what your HubSpot subscription includes, check with your HubSpot admin or HubSpot support before proceeding.

-You need to be a Super Admin or Admin in HubSpot to authorize the Rizer connection.
+You need to be an Admin in HubSpot to authorize the Rizer connection.
 This is because connecting Rizer grants it access to read and write CRM data, and HubSpot restricts who can approve that kind of access.

 The connection process takes about 5 minutes.
 Have the following ready: